 Many of our students will enrol in our two debating societies – Socrates Club and the Phoenix Society, or the Aldiss Society – a series of lectures by guest speakers.

-There are also opportunities through STEM clubs, dissection club, medical society, art club, drama productions, choirs, orchestras and jazz bands and, of course sport.
+There are also opportunities through STEM clubs, dissection club, medical society, art club, drama productions, choirs, orchestras and jazz bands, dance and, of course sport.

 Just see what some of our Sixth Formers get up to in their spare time.

 "I play sport, especially netball, and I’m involved in the concert and jazz bands!
 I really enjoy these as it breaks up the academic life of sixth form and allows me to develop new skills outside of the classroom."